Where: Face to face, via secure online platform (Zoom) or via telephone contact.

 - Have you completed any additional counselling workshops or training in a related field?

-Please return your cover letter and application by email to email@example.com, post, or drop it in next time you’re at the hospice before the closing date.
+Please return your cover letter, application and letter of competence by email to email@example.com, by post, or drop it in next time you’re at the hospice before the closing date.

 If you have questions or would like to discuss the role further, please contact Ella Williams on 01323 434257 or email firstname.lastname@example.org